junxit/us-congress-bills-113/metadata.md

 - 2013-12-12 — Mr. Collins (GA) moved to suspend the rules and pass the bill.
 - 2013-12-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8047-8048)
 - 2013-12-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8047-8048)
+- 2013-12-13 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.